-Further information concerning health risks may be found in the Student Success Center in the Student Center, Rm, room 158.
+Further information concerning health risks may be found in the Doyle Family Administration Building.
 You should also consult your personal physician about the health risks associated with alcohol, tobacco and drug abuse.

 Drug and Alcohol Prevention Program Procedures

 The Drug-Free Schools and Communities Act of 1989 requires the College to report its drug and alcohol crimes and prevention programs.
 The college must develop and implement a program to prevent unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees.
 The program must include Annual Notification of the following: standards of conduct; a description of sanctions for violating federal state, local law, and campus policy, a description of health risks associated with alcohol and drug use, a description of treatment options; and a biennial review of the program's effectiveness and the consistency of the enforcement of sanctions.
 Throughout the year, college sponsored events are held to raise drug and alcohol abuse prevention Awareness Week is held each spring.